ZerBea/hcxdumptool/docs/example.md

 There are many different ways to use Hashcat but we will just use a straight dictionary attack.

-The command will be as follows:
+The hashcat command will be as follows:

 ```
 hashcat -m 22000 testap.hc22000 wordlist